 Bus – Do you go the same way every day?
 Why not try the bus?
 It’s not only relaxing, but gives you free time, eliminates parking stress and costs a lot less than driving.
 It also means less cars on the road and less carbon being emitted.
 The Taranaki Regional Council have set up a journey planner and information about the bus service is here www.trc.govt.nz/buses-transport/journey-planner/

-Rideshare – A great option If you live out of the centre of town or know someone on the same road as you that travels a similar route.
+Rideshare – For The Challenge means, sharing a car with others (generally not within your family) and removes at least one or more cars from the road.
+A great option if you live out of the centre of town or know someone on the same road as you that travels a similar route.
 Why not suggest a ‘rideshare’ one day a week?
 Sharing a car is social, helps strengthen the resilience of your community by ‘sharing the load’, and saves you money.

-Scooter – E-Scooters are becoming very popular all over NZ.
+Scooter – E-Scooters are becoming very popular nationally.
 They reduce traffic congestion, run on electricity and are easy to ride so why would you not want to give one a go?
 Check out Blip Scooters https://www.blipscooters.com/ who provide a shared rental scheme in new Plymouth.